MarianoJT88/Joint-VO-SF/README.txt

 The provided code is published under the General Public License Version 3 (GPL v3).
-More information can be found in the "GPU LICENSE.txt" also included in the repository
+More information can be found in the "GPL LICENSE.txt" also included in the repository.

                                      Warnings!!
 -------------------------------------------------------------------------------------------
 The method "flipHorizontal()" used for the visualizations is only available from MRPT 1.5.0 on.
 If you use a lower version please comment it before compiling (find it in "visualization.cpp").
-When commented it will show mirrored images in the 2D viewports.
+When commented, the scene will show mirrored images in the 2D viewports.